syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Layout-Customizations.md

 # Layout Customizations

 The SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AppearanceMode.html).
-By default, "AppearanceMode.OneButton" is set.
+By default,`AppearanceMode.OneButton` is set.
 You can change the appearance of the SfPopupLayout by using the `SfPopupLayout.PopupView.AppearanceMode` property.

 The two different appearance modes in the SfPopupLayout are as follows: